Truck & Container Load Utilization Calculator

 Interpreting load utilization

-Load utilization measures how efficiently you use vehicle capacity.
-Most carriers and fleet operators manage two constraints at the same time: weight and volume.
+Load utilization measures how efficiently you use vehicle or container capacity.
+Most carriers and fleet operators manage several constraints at the same time: weight, cube, floor space, pallet positions and practical loading clearance.
 Heavy freight can max out weight before the trailer is full, while light, bulky freight can fill volume before reaching the weight limit.
 The goal is to understand which constraint is binding for a given load.

 This calculator reports utilization for both dimensions and highlights the constraining factor as the higher utilization.
 If weight utilization is 90% and volume utilization is 65%, weight is the limiting factor.
 That means you have volume available but cannot load more due to weight limits.
 If the reverse is true, you are cube constrained and should look for denser freight or different packaging to improve efficiency.